 Welcome to the first lesson of medical terminology!
-We'll begin the course by exploring root terms, which represent the main meaning of a combined medical term.
+You'll begin the course by exploring root terms, which represent the main meaning of a combined medical term.
 A combined medical term consists of a root, a prefix, and/or a suffix.
-As we progress through each lesson of this course, you'll see that we proceed by "body system," and in this first lesson, we'll go over root terms that are associated with the musculoskeletal system, so we'll be talking a lot about the muscles, bones, joints, and tendons of the body in this lesson.
+As you progress through each lesson of this course, you'll see that it proceeds by "body system," and the first lesson will go over root terms that are associated with the musculoskeletal system.
+Naturally, it will talk a lot about the muscles, bones, joints, and tendons of the body.

 Integumentary and Digestive Terms

 In this lesson, you'll learn a variety of terminology relating to the integumentary and digestive systems.
 The integumentary system includes the skin, connective tissues, and some loosely associated structures such as nails and teeth.
 When it discusses the digestive system, you'll learn medical terminology relating to the digestive tract from the mouth, to the pharynx, to the esophagus, and so on, all the way out to the exterior of the body.